San Diego Uncontested Divorce Lawyer

 - Prepare a Preliminary Declaration of Disclosure that lists all of their community and separate property

 - Negotiate, draft, and sign a Marital Settlement Agreement

 - Draft and sign a Judgment of Dissolution of Marriage

-Over the years, the skilled divorce attorneys at the Sachdev Legal Group have helped countless San Diego residents through both the summary dissolution and traditional separation processes.
+Over the years, the skilled divorce attorneys at the San Diego Divorce Lawyers, APC have helped countless San Diego residents through both the summary dissolution and traditional separation processes.
 We would be more than happy to do the same for you.
 When you are ready to get started, all you need to do is pick up the phone and give us a call.

 How Long Does It Take to Get an Uncontested Divorce in San Diego?

 In most cases, it takes at least half a year to get an uncontested divorce in California.
 That’s because state law insists upon a six-month “waiting period” for separations of this nature.

 Separating couples should note that this six-month period does not start on the date they make the decision to go their separate ways.
 Instead, it begins on the day one of them files paperwork with the court.

 Spouses who want to begin their new lives as quickly as possible can opt to file for a legal separation in addition to their divorce.
 These agreements allow them to divide their property and order child custody without having to wait for six months.

 Do you want to have one of the knowledgeable lawyers from the San Diego Divorce Lawyers, APC, help you file for legal separation while you wait for your divorce to come through?
 Then please do not hesitate to fill in our contact form and send us a message today.
 We are always ready, willing, and able to assist our friends and neighbors in San Diego.